I want to have multiple satellite points around

 This would mean 3 cables to each room, two for the satellite and one for the distribution.
 TV eyes for Sky receivers

-or omni link systems for freesat receivers etc.
+or omni link systems for freesat receivers or other receivers

 (and a modulator is required - same page or use a Triax Trilink)

 This will allow full control of the Sky or freesat system from all of the rooms (but only in UHF analogue).

 Latest 2015 information on HD 1080p output distribution.

 , has an HDMI input and a coaxial cable output.
 Many houses already have a UHF distribution system.